Our Favorite Hotels in Savannah

 It’s also worth taking in a few mansion tours.
 The Gothic Revival Green-Meldrim House, which General Sherman used as his headquarters in the Civil War, and the Andrew Low House Museum, the 19th-century home of Girl Scouts founder Juliette Low, are good examples.

 Savannah’s waterfront, at the foot of a steep bluff below Bay Street, is another beautiful area redolent of the 19th century, though River Street is now a fairly touristy stretch, lined with seafood restaurants and bars.

-- Whilst staying in the Historic District makes the most sense for visitors, accommodation can be very expensive – there are more affordable options in the surrounding areas.
+- While staying in the Historic District makes the most sense for visitors, accommodation can be very expensive – there are more affordable options in the surrounding areas.

 - Best Boutique Hotels: Alida • Bohemian Riverfront • Olde Harbour Inn • Thompson

 - Best B&Bs: Bellwether House • The Gastonian • Green Palm Inn • Kehoe House • Inn On West Liberty • Justine Inn